 1. Offer smaller amounts of milk more frequently

 With your baby more mobile and curious about his environment, drinking may not be his priority.
-Rather than sitting him down for a long period of time to finish a bottle, try offering smaller amounts more frequently.
+Rather than sitting him down for a long period of time to finish a bottle, offer smaller amounts more frequently.

-It’s sort of like how adults break up our meals.
-Rather than sitting down for three large meals, we break it up into smaller meals and snacks throughout the day.
+After all, we adults break up our calorie consumption throughout the day, too.
+Rather than sitting down for three large meals, we take regular meals and snacks throughout the day.

 See if your baby will take to that schedule.
 You might offer half the amount you usually do, then reserve the other half to drink with his snack.
-If he continues to refuse even that, you may even want to keep the bottle nearby and offer it a few minutes at a time.
+If he continues to refuse, you may even want to keep the bottle nearby and offer it a few minutes at a time.

-This doesn’t establish the habit of sitting at the table for meals, but if he prefers to snack on the go, this may be a temporary solution to look into.
+The downside is that this doesn’t establish the habit of sitting at the table for meals.
+But if he prefers to snack on the go, frequent feedings may be a temporary solution to look into.

 The same is true with formula.
-Don’t fill a whole bottle your baby won’t finish any time soon.
+Don’t fill a whole bottle he won’t finish any time soon.
 Instead, measure about half what he normally takes and make another bottle when he finishes the first.

-By the way, if you’re struggling with putting your baby to sleep, you can teach him to self soothe and sleep on his own.
+Free resource: If you’re struggling with putting your baby to sleep, you can teach him to self soothe and sleep on his own.
 Whether you’ve tried to teach him to self soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
-Join my newsletter and download this amazing resource below—at no cost to you:

 2. Offer the bottle in a boring room

-With so much to see and do, no wonder babies would rather explore than drink their bottles.
-Take away the temptation and instead offer the bottle in a boring room.
+With so much to see and do, no wonder your baby would rather explore than drink her bottle.
+Take away the temptation and instead offer the bottle in a “boring” room.

-This could be their bedroom after a nap when it’s still dark and quiet.
-Find a subdued room in your home that lends itself to a calm environment.
-Avoid bright, loud rooms especially with other people that might distract your baby from finishing his bottle.
+This could be her bedroom after a nap when the environment is still dark and quiet, or a subdued room in your home that lends itself to a calm mood.
+Avoid bright, loud rooms, especially those with distractions that can prevent her from finishing her bottle.

 3. Offer the bottle in a new environment

-If the boring room doesn’t work, do the opposite and feed your baby in a new room.
-The novelty of feeding in this unfamiliar place or way may capture his attention so much that he continues to drink the bottle without a fuss.
+If the boring room doesn’t work, do the opposite and feed your baby in a “new” room.
+The novelty of feeding in this unfamiliar place may capture his attention so much that he continues to drink the bottle without a fuss.

-A few ideas include giving the bottle in your backyard or patio, in a different bedroom than where you’re used to, or in his high chair.
-Any place that you normally don’t give his bottles might be enough of a change to draw his curiosity and allow him to finish his milk.
+You might offer the bottle in your backyard, in a different bedroom than where you normally do, or in his high chair.
+Any place that you don’t usually give his bottles might be enough of a change to draw his curiosity and allow him to finish his milk.

 If your baby has been drinking the same formula for months, there’s a good chance he’s getting tired of it.
+A quick fix?
 Mix it up by offering solid food during the day.
-Not only will solids help supply the calories he may be lacking, but they can also add the variety he craves.
+Not only will solids help supplement the calories he may be lacking, but they can also add the variety of flavors he craves.

-If you already offer your baby solids, try giving it to him along with his milk.
-He can either drink milk along with his meal, or drink it before or after the meal.
-He may begin to associate different tastes with the experience of drinking from a bottle.
+If you already offer your baby solids, give it to him along with his milk.
+He can either drink milk with his meal or drink it beforehand.
+That way, he can associate different tastes with the experience of drinking from a bottle.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Bottle nipples come in all sorts of shapes, material and flow.
+Bottle nipples come in different shapes, material and flow.
 What once worked for your baby in the early months may not be cutting it now.
-For instance, a slow flow nipple could make it more difficult for him to suck.
+For instance, a slow nipple flow could make it more difficult for him to suck.
 Or perhaps you’ll have more luck with the brown nipples instead of the clear.

-Experiment with changing the nipple shapes, material and flow to see if one works better than what you have.
+Experiment with changing the nipple shapes, material, and a faster flow to see if one works better than what you currently use.

 6. Offer the milk in a sippy cup

-Start with transition sippy cups to make the move from bottle to cup smoother.
-A few to try are:
+Start with transition sippy cups to make the move from bottle to cup smoother, like this one:

 7. Wean your baby from nighttime feedings